 This may be right if you’re:

 Digital transformation changed the buyer’s journey forever.
-Now, people want more control of their buying experience, including how and when they interact with sales teams to purchase offerings.
+Now, people want more control of their buying experience, including how and when they interact with sales teams to complete a purchase.

 The shift toward greater buyer control comes with an expectation: You need to showcase your product’s value faster.
 This concept is widely known as “time-to-value.”